-But, it’s not all bad news.
-In fact, this week your libido returns, though technically that’s not due to hormones.
+During this cycle week, your libido returns—though technically that’s not due to hormones.
 Researchers believe it’s because nerve endings down below get stimulated as your body prepares for menstruation.